camunda-consulting/camunda-7-code-examples/bank-account-opening-camel/README.md

-**Order Number as Correlation ID:** Note that we are using the "oredernumber" attribute to correlate the "postident" document with the initial order.
+**Order Number as Correlation ID:** Note that we are using the "ordernumber" attribute to correlate the "postident" document with the initial order.
 That means that the order number has to be unique for each submitted bank account order.
 Orders with existing order numbers will be accepted by the web-service but end up in a dead letter queue.